resources

 - A nice guide by Alex Hayes on important questions to address prior to data-driven collaborations, both for the statistician and domain expert seeking assistance.

 - My two favorite bloggers are Matt Might and Andrej Karpathy.
 I also regularly refer to the Kernel Magazine for diversified perspectives on how tech impacts our society and proposals to leverage technology for a better future.
-When it comes to digesting AI news, I personally find Import AI to be a sufficiently optimal point between awareness and overwhelmed.
+When it comes to digesting AI news, I personally find Import AI and Interconnects helpful.

 More related to my area of research…